-Net cash used in financing activities was \$21.5 million in Fiscal 2021.
-Net cash used in financing activities was \$71.0 million in Fiscal 2020 and net cash provided by financing activities was \$18.7 million in Fiscal 2019.
+Net cash used in financing activities was \$281.6 million in Fiscal 2022.
+Net cash used in financing activities was \$21.5 million in Fiscal 2021 and net cash used in financing activities was \$71.0 million in Fiscal 2020.
 Historically, the fluctuation in net financing activities between years is primarily the result of borrowing activity and repurchases of our common stock.
-In Fiscal 2021, net borrowings on our credit facilities were zero.
+In Fiscal 2022 and Fiscal 2021, net borrowings on our credit facilities were zero.
 In Fiscal 2020, we paid off \$35.0 million in borrowings that carried over from Fiscal 2019.
-We expended \$17.6 million, \$35.5 million and \$16.5 million on repurchases of our common stock during Fiscal 2021, Fiscal 2020 and Fiscal 2019, respectively, which included cash used to settle net share equity awards of \$0.9 million, \$0.6 million and \$0.4 million during Fiscal 2021, Fiscal 2020 and Fiscal 2019, respectively.
+We expended \$271.1 million, \$17.6 million and \$35.5 million on repurchases of our common stock during Fiscal 2022, Fiscal 2021 and Fiscal 2020, respectively, which included cash used to settle net share equity awards of \$3.3 million, \$0.9 million and \$0.6 million during Fiscal 2022, Fiscal 2021 and Fiscal 2020, respectively.

-Additionally, in the second quarter of Fiscal 2021, we paid \$10.0 million to the former members and warrant holders of City Gear for achievement of financial goals in the first-year post acquisition.
-Of this amount, \$4.8 million was reflected as financing activities and represents the fair value of the short-term portion of the contingent earnout booked through the purchase price allocation.
+Additionally, in the first quarter of Fiscal 2022 and the second quarter of Fiscal 2021, we paid \$15.0 million and \$10.0 million, respectively, to the former members and warrant holders of City Gear for achievement of financial goals in the first- and second-year post acquisition.
+Of these amounts, \$1.2 million and \$4.8 million were reflected as financing activities in Fiscal 2022 and Fiscal 2021, respectively, and represent the fair value of the short-term portions of the contingent earnout booked through the purchase price allocation.